cgint/graphiti/examples/quickstart/README.md

   - A local DBMS created and started in Neo4j Desktop
 - **For FalkorDB**:
   - FalkorDB server running (see [FalkorDB documentation](https://docs.falkordb.com) for setup)
+  - **Quick start with Docker Compose**: Run `docker compose --profile falkordb up -d falkordb` from the project root to start FalkorDB
 - **For Amazon Neptune**:
   - Amazon server running (see [Amazon Neptune documentation](https://aws.amazon.com/neptune/developer-resources/) for setup)